-Consultations required for the following types of studies
+Consultations are required for the following types of studies:

-- Studies of first-time users (PIs) of Seattle Children’s IRB
+- Studies of first-time users (PIs) of Children’s IRB

-- Coordinating Center studies where Seattle Children’s will serve as the coordinating center for a multi-center study
+- Coordinating Center studies where Children’s will serve as the coordinating center for a multi-center study

-- Banking/Repository studies if it is the PI’s first such study reviewed by Seattle Children’s IRB
+- Banking/Repository studies if it is the PI’s first such study reviewed by Children’s IRB

-Consultations recommended for the following types of studies/questions
+Consultations are recommended for the following types of studies/questions:

 - Questions about “engagement” of other institutions/sites in research